Sockeye Salmon – Oncorhynchus nerka – only landlocked stocks are found in New Zealand

 Although the sockeye population in the region is landlocked they move out of the lakes and into gravel rivers and streams to spawn in the Autumn.
 In their native North America, Kamchatka in the Russian Far East, and in rivers of northern Japan, sockeye salmon are anadromous (they hatch from eggs in freshwater, migrate to sea, where they spend most of their lives, before returning to their rivers of origin to spawn and die).
 Landlocked populations are also found in North America.

 There is no evidence the New Zealand population has ever been sea-running.
 All sockeye salmon in this country are landlocked fish.

-New Zealand’s sockeye salmon population was thought to have died out back in the 1980s, but now appear to have increased in number and expanded their range.
+New Zealand’s sockeye salmon population was thought to have died out back in the 1980s, but now appears to have increased in number and expanded its range.
 They have now been seen in nearly all of the rivers and streams flowing into Lake Benmore and the lower Ohau River.
 They are also present in the Twizel, Fraser, and Tekapo Rivers.
 One of the best spawning areas for sockeye salmon is Larch Stream, which runs into Lake Ohau.

 Where sockeye salmon are present they provide forage for other trout species.

 Sockeye salmon are not usually taken by anglers even when they are present in particular water.
 They are filter feeders living on plankton.
 It is quite possible to fish regularly in Lake Benmore for example without ever catching one!
 They generally will only take a fly as an aggression response when in spawning mode in late summer and autumn.
 Sockeye salmon are most likely present in Lake Tekapo and other waters in the Waitaki River catchment not mentioned in this article.

 Identification of Sockeye Salmon